-When class begins, it would be a good idea to show the class some examples of descriptive writing using the senses.
-If possible, try comparing writing styles that use more colorful language versus writing that uses less description.
+First, when class begins, it would be a good idea to show the class some examples of descriptive writing using the senses.
+Try comparing writing styles that use more colorful language versus writing that uses less description.

-Elicit the five senses that we use in our daily lives: sight, sound, touch, taste, and smell.
-You could draw a simple diagram on the board or use some other type of visual technique to elicit the senses if you like.
+Second, elicit the five senses that we use in our daily lives: sight, sound, touch, taste, and smell.
+You could draw a simple diagram on the board or use some other visual technique to elicit the senses if you like.

-Enforce the idea that sometimes writing can be much more powerful and effective when we use descriptive adjectives that appeal to our five senses.
-For this activity, students are going to elevate their creative writing skills by analyzing how chocolate tastes, smells, feels, and looks.
-If possible, could even have them describe how it “sounds.”
+Third, enforce the idea that sometimes writing can be much more powerful and effective when we use descriptive adjectives that appeal to our five senses.
+Students are going to elevate their creative writing skills by analyzing how chocolate tastes, smells, feels, and looks.
+Additionally, you could even have them describe how it “sounds.”

-Have the students write down the five sensory categories on a piece of paper.
+Next, students should write down the five sensory categories on a piece of paper.
 You could create a customized handout with the categories on it before class if you want.
 Then, hand out the wrappers of chocolate to each student.
 However, tell them they can’t eat it until the end of the activity.
 This is important!

-After demonstrating what to do with the first sense, have the class perform the same task for the other four senses in their groups.
-It would be a good idea to set a time limit for each category and lead feedback for each section after the time is up.
+After demonstrating the task, have the class perform the same task for the other four senses in their groups.
+Note, it would be a good idea to set a time limit for each category and lead feedback for each section after the time is up.